johankool/Drawer/README.md

 ### Swift Package Manager

 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is included with Xcode 11+.
-To integrate JKDrawer into your Xcode project using Swift Package Manager, paste this URL into Xcode via File > Packages > Add Package:
+To integrate JKDrawer into your Xcode project using Swift Package Manager, paste this URL into Xcode via File > Swift Packages > Add Package Dependency:

 ```
 https://github.com/johankool/Drawer.git